mimoLive organizes sources like video devices, audio devices, static images, multimedia files, presentations of a project in one place.

 Adding Special Sources To The Source Repository

-Besides media files there are a lot of special source you can add to mimoLives Source Repository.
+Besides media files, there are many special sources you can add to mimoLive’s Source Repository.
 Those special sources are described on their own documentation pages but are listed below for you as an overview.

 To add a new source to the Sources Repository follow the following procedure: